dennisXZX/web-developer-notes/Linux.md

 `grep -i "boo" /etc/passwd` search passwd file for the word "boo", ignoring word case

+`grep -i "shell" dictionary.txt | less` search dictionary.txt for the word "shell", ignoring word case and pipe the result to `less` command

 `grep -r "192.168.1.5" /etc/` search all files under /etc folder for "192.168.1.5"

 `grep -w 'word1|word2' /path/to/file` search word1 or word2 exact match in a file